almatar1234/Communicate-Data-Findings/README.md

 # Project Overview:
 This project has two parts that demonstrate the importance and value of data visualization techniques in the data analysis process.
 In the first part, I will use Python visualization libraries to systematically explore a selected dataset, starting from plots of single variables and building up to plots of multiple variables.
 In the second part, I will produce a short presentation that illustrates interesting properties, trends, and relationships that I discovered in my selected dataset.
 The primary method of conveying my findings will be through transforming the exploratory visualizations from the first part into polished, explanatory visualizations.

+# Project Requirements:
+This project uses Python 3 and is designed to be completed through the Jupyter Notebooks IDE.
+It is highly recommended that you use the Anaconda distribution to install Python, since the distribution includes all necessary Python libraries as well as Jupyter Notebooks.
+The following libraries are expected to be used in this project:

+* NumPy

+* pandas

+* Matplotlib

+* Seaborn

+* "201902-fordgobike-tripdata.csv" (This was not uploaded on this repository due to its huge size, I have uploaded the cleared version only).

 # Key Insights:
 After wrangling the gathered dataset, I have divided my invistigating into 3 parts; Univariant, Bivariant and Multivariant.